devrimfidan/Learning_Python/README.md

 ### Udemy

+ :calendar: - [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) Master Python by building 100 projects in 100 days.
+Learn data science, automation, build websites, games and apps!

 - [The Complete Python Bootcamp From Zero to Hero in Python](https://www.udemy.com/course/complete-python-bootcamp) Learn Python like a Professional Start from the basics and go all the way to creating your own applications and games

-- [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) Master Python by building 100 projects in 100 days.
-Learn data science, automation, build websites, games and apps!

 ### edX

-- [Harvard University: CS50's Introduction to Programming with Python](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python) An introduction to programming using Python, a popular language for general-purpose programming, data science, web programming, and more.
+ :calendar: - [Harvard University: CS50's Introduction to Programming with Python](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python) An introduction to programming using Python, a popular language for general-purpose programming, data science, web programming, and more.

 - [Harvard University: Introduction to Data Science with Python](https://www.edx.org/learn/data-science/harvard-university-introduction-to-data-science-with-python) Learn the concepts and techniques that make up the foundation of data science and machine learning.